assaidluna1/ecommercetest/README.md

 # shirts4mike
-A simple PHP eCommerce website application through Treehouse.
-Initial provided files: images, external CSS, and static index.html.
+Welcome!
+This is my first PHP project based on the "Build a Simple PHP Application" lesson in Treehouse.

-There will be a new branch added/merged once I revisit to clean up the code with new PHP features I've learned!
+**Update 6/29/15**: There will be a new branch added/merged once I revisit to clean up the code with new PHP features I've learned -- stay tuned!